Inspire and inform learning about Tuia — Encounters 250July 29th, 2019

 - DigitalNZ — the search engine for New Zealand culture which makes New Zealand digital/digitised content, from the 19th century to today, easy to discover and use.

 Both the Ministry for Culture and Heritage and Ministry of Education have educational resources.

 The Ministry for Culture and Heritage has:

-The Ministry of Education's Tuia Mātauranga 2019 education programme includes downloads of:
+- a social sciences Tuia Mātauranga 2019 education programme, which includes downloads of:

 - a wall planner (in English and te reo Māori) with historical information to spark conversations or inspire investigation into our histories or scientific discoveries

 - a calendar with inquiry-based learning questions that align with the programme topics of voyaging, first encounters, New Zealand history, and legacy of learning (relationships and environment).

 Tuia 250 — bringing it all together

 ...references waka hourua (double-hulled voyaging canoes) and tall ship rigging, Pacific binding, raranga (weaving), the shape of a hull and the inter-lacing of our dual heritage.

 Consider the themes, topics, and contexts of Tuia 250 and use a variety of resources to weave together a journey of discovery for your students.